Dounton History, Family Crest & Coats of Arms

 Early Origins of the Dounton family

-Wiltshire at Downton, a village and civil parish on the River Avon that dates back to Roman times where in 1953 the site of a Roman villa was discovered there.
+The surname Dounton was first found in Wiltshire at Downton, a village and civil parish on the River Avon that dates back to Roman times where in 1953 the site of a Roman villa was discovered there.
 Moving ahead in time, the Saxons held the area c.
 672 when it was listed as Duntun.
-CITATION[CLOSE]

 Early History of the Dounton family

-Another 119 words (8 lines of text) are included under the topic Early Dounton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dounton research.
+Another 60 words (4 lines of text) covering the years 161 and 1615 are included under the topic Early Dounton History in all our PDF Extended History products and printed products wherever possible.

 Dounton Spelling Variations